CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/Performance-Opt/performance-optimization.md

 <a href="https://aws.amazon.com/blogs/aws/new-c5n-instances-with-100-gbps-networking/">C5n Instance </a>
 ```

+Quoted from the above link:

-Each vCPU is a hardware hyperthread on the Intel Xeon Platinum 8000 series processor.
+"Each vCPU is a hardware hyperthread on the Intel Xeon Platinum 8000 series processor.
 You get full control over the C-states on the two largest sizes, allowing you to run a single core at up to 3.5 Ghz using Intel Turbo Boost Technology.

-The new instances also feature a higher amount of memory per core, putting them in the current “sweet spot” for HPC applications that work most efficiently when there’s at least 4 GiB of memory for each core.
+The C5n instances also feature a higher amount of memory per core, putting them in the current “sweet spot” for HPC applications that work most efficiently when there’s at least 4 GiB of memory for each core.
 The instances also benefit from some internal improvements that boost memory access speed by up to 19% in comparison to the C5 and C5d instances.
 The C5n instances incorporate the fourth generation of our custom Nitro hardware, allowing the high-end instances to provide up to 100 Gbps of network throughput, along with a higher ceiling on packets per second.
-The Elastic Network Interface (ENI) on the C5n uses up to 32 queues (in comparison to 8 on the C5 and C5d), allowing the packet processing workload to be better distributed across all available vCPUs.
+The Elastic Network Interface (ENI) on the C5n uses up to 32 queues (in comparison to 8 on the C5 and C5d), allowing the packet processing workload to be better distributed across all available vCPUs."

 Resources specified in the YAML file: